DSC-SPIDAL/tutorials/content/post/fungi_gene_sequence.md

 The output file will be `points.formatted.txt`.
 Upload this file to [WebPlotViz](https://spidal-gw.dsc.soic.indiana.edu/) to visualize the results in 3D space

-The resulting data is visualised in WebPlotViz - https://spidal-gw.dsc.soic.indiana.edu/public/resultsets/280333944
+The resulting data is pre-loaded in WebPlotViz - https://spidal-gw.dsc.soic.indiana.edu/public/resultsets/280333944